 The carbon nanotube array on ALICE represents a significant enhancement in small satellite propulsion.

 ALICE was designed, tested, and integrated at AFIT at Wright-Patterson Air Force Base by a multi-department team of professors, students, and technicians.
 The team is comprised of military officers and civilians, and includes students from local southwest Ohio universities.

-The ALICE mission will be controlled by a ground station at AFIT.
+The ALICE mission was controlled by a ground station at AFIT.
 It represents an end-to-end space mission design, build and fly capability and is the first of many such flights planned by AFITís newly formed Center for Space Research and Assurance.

 ALICE ventured into space on an Atlas-5(501) rocket with the GEMSat/ELaNa II NASA mission.
-It will ride along with several other secondary payloads inside the GEMSat container.
+It rode along with several other secondary payloads inside the GEMSat container.

 |Type / Application:||Technology|

 |Operator:||Air Force Institute of Technology (AFIT) for NRO|

 |Contractors:||Air Force Institute of Technology (AFIT); Pumpkin Inc. (bus)|

 |Power:||4 deployable fixed solar arrays, solar cells, batteries|

 |ALICE||2013-072F||06.12.2013||Va SLC-3E||Atlas-5(501)||with Topaz 3, SMDC-ONE 3.1, SMDC-ONE 3.2, SNaP, TacSat 6, FIREBIRD FU1, FIREBIRD FU2, AeroCube 5A, AeroCube 5B, CUNYSAT 1, IPEX, M-Cubed/COVE 2|